WulfNovak/demand_forecasting_pipeline_/README.md

 # Demand Forecasting MLOps

 ### Description
-With energy and weather data, automated energy usage demand with a 7-day forecast horizon across 6 european countries (Austria, Netherlands, Luxembourg, Hungary, Belgium, Germany).
+The following is a foundation to a general demand forecasting pipeline where models, metrics, and key information are tracked with MLflow.
+With electricity and weather data, timeseries features and optimal parameters are selected to forecast a 7-day horizon across n=6 european countries (Austria, Netherlands, Luxembourg, Hungary, Belgium, Germany).

 ### Script order
 1. energy_eda.ipynb